 I got you to look after me, and you got me to look after you, and that’s why.
 (John Steinbeck)

-It has taken me a good few years to know the roster of umpires in the league.
-And as with any kind of cohort of humans there are some I would like to ‘see again’ (in the dating sense of the word) and some who don’t rock my boat.
-But there is one Constant (to name a former Test umpire) – I have the utmost respect for every colleague I stand with because they are all cricket players who qualified as umpires to give something back to the glorious game.
+It has taken me a good few years to know the roster of umpires in the League.
+And as with any kind of cohort of humans there are some I would like to ‘see again’ and some who don’t rock my boat.
+But there is one Constant (to name a former Test umpire) – I have the utmost respect for every colleague I stand with because they are all present or former cricket players who qualified as umpires to give something back to the glorious game.

 After three years umpiring in the lower divisions of my league I was apprehensive, to say the least, when I presented myself for duty for my debut Panel game.
 It went well, I think, despite an LBW I turned down that might have been a tad harsh on the bowler.
 But that day was the start of a very positive relationship with the 50 or so colleagues I have stood with over the years.